SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 ## **Grapple-Related Tags (also this)**

-Trapping X: Requires you to be in a clinch or pin, make a grapple roll and on a success reduce the target’s control by X on top of any additional effects provided by the technique.
+Trapping X: Requires you to be in a clinch, make a grapple roll and on a success reduce the target’s control by X on top of any additional effects provided by the technique.

 Takedown: Requires you to be in a clinch, make a grapple roll and on a success you and your target are transferred to a pin on top of any additional effects provided by the technique.